 Multi-Family (Strata) Dwelling Water Meters

-The City of Surrey's practice is to provide 1 free master meter for an entire strata or multi-family dwelling.
+City of Surrey provides 1 free master meter for an entire strata or multi-family dwelling.

 Master Meter Installation Costs

 The Strata Corporation will be responsible for all the costs associated with any modifications needed to install the meter.
 The cost to install a water meter depends on a number of factors including

 - by-pass, valving and